mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The cost for this bridge is MCr.
 0.5 per 100 tons of ship.

 Computer
-The basic controls do not include the ship’s computer, which is usually installed adjacent to the bridge.
+The basic controls do not include the ship's computer, which is usually installed adjacent to the bridge.
 The computer is identified by its model number; the computer table indicates details of price, capacity, and tech level available.
 In general, larger computers are